-After Three Months in a Snow Fort, These Cubs Finally See the Light!The Rainforest Site
+After Three Months in a Snow Fort, These Cubs Finally See the Light!M. M. Sullivan

 As the coldest season approaches, pregnant polar bears dig out a snow den to protect their soon-to-be-born cubs from the frigid arctic winter.
 The cubs grow quickly on their high-calorie diet of mother’s milk, and by springtime they are ready to experience the outside world.

-In the video below, a trio of fresh-furred polar bear cubs emerge from their snow fort (den) for the very first time — check it out!
+In thIS video, a trio of fresh-furred polar bear cubs emerge from their snow fort (den) for the very first time — check it out!

 Modern climate change, which the scientific community widely attributes to human technologies, has shrunk the arctic region and has caused mother polar bears to den on land rather than ice.
 As snow gradually recedes inland, mother polar bears are finding it more and more difficult to protect their cubs from the Arctic wilderness, causing an increase in cub mortality rates and putting the species in danger.